solo-io/supergloo/docs/content/getting_started/enterprise.md

 Finished uninstalling release gloo-mesh
 ```

-To delete the CustomResourceDefinitions installed by meshctl on the management cluster at install time, as well as the
-gloo-mesh namespace, run:
+To delete the Gloo Mesh CustomResourceDefinitions from the management cluster, as well as the gloo-mesh namespace, run:

 ```shell script
 for crd in $(kubectl get crd --context $MGMT_CONTEXT | grep mesh.gloo | awk '{print $1}'); do kubectl --context $MGMT_CONTEXT delete crd $crd; done